yxuansu/Contrastive_Search_versus_Contrastive_Decoding/README.md

 <span id='automatic_evaluation'/>

 #### 5. Automatic Evaluation: <a href='#all_catelogue'>[Back to Top]</a>
-This section describes how to replicate the automatic evaluation results for contrastive search as well as the baseline methods.
+This section describes how to replicate the automatic evaluation results (i.e. the Figure below) for contrastive search as well as the baseline methods.